 The Self-Locking System

 The female part has a self-locking button.
-When it’s pushed on, the spin is secured and the camera won’t go out without pressuring the button.
+When it’s pushed on, the pin is secured and the camera won’t come out without pressing the button.
 This feature sounds pretty clever, but in use it might not be as great as that.
 It’s at the same time a great option and a bad one.

 First, let’s mention that the design of the female plate is already well done so the camera won’t jump out.
-Well, except if you do a front flip on a trampoline, or riding a horse, climbing a mountain, etc.!
+Well, except if you do a front flip on a trampoline, or ride a horse, climb a mountain, etc.!

-As a result I always switch this button on the off position, to quickly remove the camera from the holster.
+As a result I always switch this button to the off position, to quickly remove the camera from the holster.

 Not Ideal for Heavy Hardware